 I would say I’m a food ‘everything’ blog, from the fattiest, most gourmet creations you can imagine, to the fattiest, most down-home creations you can imagine, both sweet and savory, to well..sort of healthy when the mood strikes.
 I know shrimp is loaded with cholesterol, but you could substitute other shellfish if it bothers you, or your favorite mild fish.
 Regardless, this baked sriracha shrimp is definitely lighter on the bod.

-Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s risoni with LEMON?
-Not to mention it looks dry AF in this photo because it sat for a bit and I forgot to stir it since the masses were yelling for dinner, but it’s actually super duper creamy.
+Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s risoni (orzo) with LEMON?
+Not to mention it looks dry AF in this photo because it sat for a bit, and I forgot to stir it since the fun bunch was yelling for dinner, but it’s actually super duper creamy.
 Plus, my awful photo skills make good food look bad.

 That said, sometimes I use fat-free feta, so that’s got to cancel out something by way of fat, right?
 I think that puts this shrimp at a level I’d call, somewhat super healthy, and even healthier with a green salad in lieu of the risoni, right?

 Alright, enough with all of this ‘healthy’ rambling because it tastes awesome and that’s what matters most.
 Ease of preparation, quick cooking, and again, it tastes awesome.
 Is this not a Mom’s dream?
 A bachelor/bachelorette’s dream?
 Wait, anyone can eat and make this spicy baked shrimp, so forget all that and just make it.
-I guarantee that you will marvel at the flavor bomb that takes place in your mouth.
+I guarantee you will be very happy with the blast of flavor taking place on your palate.

 I need to interrupt this entry because I have to post this photo.
 Don’t worry, I’m NOT cooking them!